husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

     void objectCallback(const std_msgs::Float32MultiArrayPtr &object) {
 ```

-Check if size of `data` field is non zero, if it is, then object is
+Checking if size of `data` field is non zero, if it is, then object is
 recognized.
 When `data` field size is zero, then no object was
 recognized.